tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Tongues

-**Casting Time/Duration**: 1 minute**/**10 minutes
+**Casting Time/Duration:** 1 minute**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp and a recovery
+**Market/Component Cost:** 250 gp**/**50 gp and a recovery

-**Effect**: You or one ally present during the ritual's performance gains the ability to speak and understand all languages.
+**Effect:** You or one ally present during the ritual's performance gains the ability to speak and understand all languages.
 Creatures that can hear the target understand what he or she says as if he or she were speaking their native language.
 If the target can hear another creature that is speaking a language, he or she understands what that creature says as if it were speaking the target's native language.

 ### Primal Rituals

 #### Animal Friendship

-**Casting Time/Duration**: 1 minute**/**Special
+**Casting Time/Duration:** 1 minute**/**Special

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: When you perform this ritual, choose a nonhostile Tiny natural beast, such as a cat, a fox, a fish, a mouse, or a sparrow.
+**Effect:** When you perform this ritual, choose a nonhostile Tiny natural beast, such as a cat, a fox, a fish, a mouse, or a sparrow.
 This animal must remain nearby you for the time necessary to perform the ritual.
 Once the ritual is complete, the animal regards you as a friend and performs simple tasks on your behalf.
 The tasks are limited to the options below, and assigning a task requires a standard action.

 _Fetch_: The animal retrieves a Tiny object of 10 pounds or less that you and it can see.
 If the animal is unable to carry the object due to the item's size or weight, the animal enlists the aid of other creatures of its kind to fulfill the task.